Existence of equivariant models of spherical varieties and other G-varieties

 \begin{proof} We consider the localization map

 and the Tate-Shafarevich group

 We consider also

 Let $G_q$ be a quasi-split inner form of $G_0$, $B_q\subset G_q$ be a Borel subgroup (defined over $k_0$), and $T_q\subset B_q$ be a maximal torus.
-The Galois group $\Gm$ acts on $\Pf :=\X^*(T_q\times_{k_0}k)$ via the automorphism group of the Dynkin diagram $\Dyn(G,T,B)$, that is, via a group isomorphic to $\{1\}$, or $\Z/2\Z$, or $\Z/3\Z$, or $S_3$ (the symmetric group on three letters).
-Each of these groups is metacyclic in the sense of Sansuc \cite[p.
-13]{Sansuc}, that is, all its Sylow subgroups are cyclic.
+The Galois group $\Gm$ acts on $\Pf \coloneqq \X^*(T_q\times_{k_0}k)$ via the automorphism group of the Dynkin diagram $\Dyn(G,T,B)$, that is, via a group isomorphic to $\{1\}$, or $\Z/2\Z$, or $\Z/3\Z$, or $S_3$ (the symmetric group on three letters).
+Each of these groups is metacyclic in the sense of Sansuc \cite[p.~13]{Sansuc}, that is, all its Sylow subgroups are cyclic.
 Since $M\subset \Pf $, it follows that $\Gm$ acts on $M=\X^*(A_q\times_{k_0}k)$ via a metacyclic quotient group.
-By \cite[Lemma 3.4]{Borovoi-Ramanujan}, it follows that $\Sha^1(k_0,M)=0$ (the lemma is given without proof in the published version, but there is a detailed proof in the last arXiv version).
+By \cite[Lemma 3.4]{Borovoi-Ramanujan}, it follows that $\Sha^1(k_0,M)=0$.
+(Lemma 3.4 of \cite{Borovoi-Ramanujan} is a straightforward generalization of Lemmas 1.2 and 1.3 of Sansuc \cite{Sansuc}, who assumed that $M$ is a {\em finite} abelian $\Gm$-group.
+The easy proof of Lemma 3.4 is omitted in the published version of \cite{Borovoi-Ramanujan}, but it can be found in the last arXiv version.)
 By Milne \cite[Theorem I.4.20(a)]{Milne-ADT}, the group $\Sha^2(k_0,A_q)$ is dual to $\Sha^1(k_0,M)$, and hence, $\Sha^2(k_0,A_q)=1$.

 If $\vk_*(t)=1$, then from the commutative diagram

 we see that $\vk_{*,v}(t_v)=1$ for all $v$.
 Conversely, if $\vk_{*,v}(t_v)=1$ for all $v$, then we see from the diagram that $\vk_*(t)\in \Sha^2(k_0, A_q)$.
 Since $\Sha^2(k_0, A_q)=1$, we conclude that $\vk_*(t)=1$, as required. \end{proof}